-Building an effective leadership strategy involves being able to differentiate and prioritize your aims, goals, targets, and objectives.
+Building an effective strategy involves being able to differentiate and prioritize your aims, goals, targets, and objectives.

 1. Set Short-term and Long-term Goals

 Goals are different from objectives in that the former is the bigger picture, the overarching end you want to achieve through several means.
 The latter, on the other hand, are more specific results you get from the goals you set.
 They’re more concrete than abstract.

 When it comes to setting goals, you need to think both long-term and short-term.
 A short-term goal would be something you can achieve in a relatively brief time span compared to a long-term one.

 For instance, a short-term goal for team-building would be to establish rapport and open communication with each member.
 A long-term outlook in the same vein would be to mobilize these individuals and increase their synergy for increased productivity.

 Leaders need a more focused and specific mindset in envisioning what they want to achieve.
 That said, one of the most effective and popular identified ways to formulate achievable objectives is the SMART method.

 The SMART method is an acronym that stands for Specific, Measurable, Attainable, Realistic, and Timely objectives.

 Unlike goals, which seem far-off, SMART objectives focus on initiating action.

 If you have a goal to “Improve team synergy” as an example.
 Using the SMART method, we break down its underlying objectives into the following: